YongjiaXu/S21_DB_GUI/README.md

     - Install DBeaver
       - Create connection
     - Postman is a great tool to test whether the link works and changes the database
   - You can access the website here: http://3.21.114.143:3000/.
-But this won't update immediately after you push, so don't expect an instant feedback on this link.
-I'll pull the repository from ec2 server and then we should see the change on the public website.
+But this won't update immediately after you push, so don't expect an instant feedback on this page.
+I'll pull the repository from ec2 server and then we should see the changes on the public url.